lj-ditrapani/production-simulator/README.markdown

 TODO:
 ------------------------------------------------------------------------
 - Add utilization and efficiency to "Definition of terms"
+- Remove W1, W2 & P1, P2 from "Definition of terms"
+- Split WIP & Produced into separate tables on Summary page
+    - Correct names (WIP vs Produced tables)
+    - Use R1 R2 ... as column headings for all 4 tables
 - Add second data model for rounds 3 & 4 for:
   "Capacity of S1 matches number produced at last station".
 - Config --- add dopdown:
   Round 3 & 4 constraint for S1 capacity:
-    - a) Capacity of S1 matches capacity of S3
+    - a) Capacity of S1 matches number produced at S3 of previous round.
-    - b) Capacity of S1 matches number produced at last station Causes 'Run' page to display one or the other data-model for R3 & R4
+    - b) Capacity of S1 matches number produced at last station of previous round.

+  Causes 'Run' page to display one or the other data-model for R3 & R4
 - Rename Summary page to "Summary with S1 & S3 linked"
 - Add second summary page:  "Summary with S1 & last station linked"
 - Add Comparison page:  Avg WIP & produced for both data models (from second table in Summary)
+- Prevent double-clicking of Step button on Run page.
+  Disable button on click and attach callback.
+After 0.5 seconds, enable button?
+- Add background cell colors to Run page.
+    - Capacity: white
+    - Produced: blue
+    - WIP: yellow
+- Add background cell colors to Summary page.
+    - Produced: blue
+    - WIP: yellow
+- Provide a back button.
+This is a big change and probably not really important.
+Requires simulating/generating all data up front for rounds 1-5 and then the UI provides views into each round and step of the simulation according to how it is configured.
+Need to let user set "MAX inducted WIP" for round 6 separately.
+Then simulate/generate data for round 6.

 Nice-to-haves
 - Auto-fetch dependencies?  qunit, rhino, CoffeeScript.